 More and more boys are taking to the streets seeking refuge from the abuse at home.
 Kids are looking to make money just to survive.
 Unfortunately, life on the streets is not that simple.

 At Shule's Drop-In-Center, we offer boys on the streets a haven from the harshness of street life.
 At our center, the kids participate in various educational and creative classes, receive counseling, and attend Sunday School in order to prepare the kids to go home and back to school.

 100% of your donation will cover the costs of our various rehabilitation and sponsorship programs.

-Studies show more than 50% of out of school children in developing nations will not return to school next year.
+Studies show more than 50% of out of school children in developing nations will not return to school when they reopen.